 This study would also include an evaluation of psychopathological and behavioral variables that might impact on weight loss and weight regain, and psychosocial complications post-operatively, as well as quality of life.

-The overall goal of this study is to obtain detailed information that will allow a careful assessment of psychopathology, quality of life and eating behavior pre-surgically and at regular intervals for 2 years after the surgical intervention.
+The overall goal of this study is to obtain detailed information that will allow a careful assessment of psychopathology, quality of life and eating behavior pre-surgically and at regular intervals for up to 7 years after the surgical intervention.

 |Official Title:||Psychosocial Issues and Bariatric Surgery|

-Please refer to this study by its ClinicalTrials.gov identifier: NCT00582595
+Please refer to this study by its ClinicalTrials.gov identifier (NCT number): NCT02495142